Aaron-Young-Data/Dagster/README.md

 This workspace is all things data!
 This is workspace keeps all the tables in the MySQL server up to date.
 There are currently six jobs that are in this workspace:

-- session_data_load_job - Loads all the available data from the API (2018+)
+- full_session_data_load_job - Loads all the available data from the API (2018+)
-- weekend_session_data_load_job - Loads the data from the most recent weekend
+- session_data_load_job - This will load the session data for each session when its available (FP1 - Qualifying)
 - load_compound_data_job - Loads the dim_compound table
 - load_track_data_job - Loads the dim_track table
-- load_weather_forcast_data_job - Partitioned job that loads the daily weather forcast
+- load_weather_forcast_data_job - Partitioned job that loads the weather forcast for every race weekend
 - update_calendar_job - Loads the F1 calendar and creates CSV output for the sensors

-The weekend session data uses a sensor to detect when the data is available from the qualifying session and will collect and upload the data into the MySQL database.
-The session data jobs also uses a sensor to check if there is data in the main data table and will launch a run if the table is empty.
-All the other jobs have weekly/daily schedules.
+The session data job uses a sensor to detect if data is available for the most recent session and then will collect and load the session data into the MySQL database.
+The full  session data jobs also uses a sensor to check if there is data in the main data table and will launch a run if the table is empty.
+All the other jobs have weekly schedules.

 ### data_analytics